lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 Combining real and fake moving objects
 ======================================

-To combine the real and synthetic populations while maintaining S3M’s well-chosen orbital distributions, we use the Hybrid Solar System Catalogue Creator (Hybridcat).
+(Get update from JK)To combine the real and synthetic populations while maintaining S3M’s well-chosen orbital distributions, we use the Hybrid Solar System Catalogue Creator (Hybridcat).
 Hybridcat removes the closest-matching synthetic object to each real object, leaving S3M’s orbital distribution minimally changed while including all known solar system objects.
 Hybridcat is available by pip install or on github.